ddhartma/Face-Generation-with-DCGANs/README.md

 - Set **n_epochs** --- number of epochs

-In the following section the parameter tuning investigated in separated training runs is depicted.
-Furthermore the resulting **Loss** for each training run (parameter variation) is shown as a measure of training success.
+In the following section the parameter tuning is appended, which was investigated in separated training runs.
 ### Parameter: n_epochs

 Parameters          | 1st Train-Run | 2nd Train-Run | 3rd Train-Run | 4th Train-Run | 5th Train-Run | 6th Train-Run |